 Zinc deficiency is incredibly common – it amazes me how many patients I see who show signs of zinc deficiency, and who then find their symptoms improve relatively quickly with some appropriate supplementation.
-Studies have shown that up to 85% of men, and 65% of women do not obtain enough zinc through their diets.1 Particularly at risk are the elderly, children (if fussy eaters), those eating diets high in sugar and/or grain-based foods, those with a high intake of alcohol, vegetarians, and those taking an iron supplement.
-Some pharmaceutical medications such as the oral contraceptive pill, medications for reflux, some antibiotics, some blood pressure medications and drugs such as prednisone can also either decrease zinc absorption or increase the amount of zinc that your body excretes – potentially leading to a zinc deficiency.2
+Studies have shown that up to 85% of men, and 65% of women do not obtain enough zinc through their diets.1 Particularly at risk are the elderly, children (if fussy eaters), those eating diets high in sugar and/or grain-based foods, those drinking alcohol regularly/excessively, vegetarians, and those taking an iron supplement (as iron and zinc can compete for absorption in the gut).
+Some pharmaceutical medications - including the oral contraceptive pill, medications for reflux, some antibiotics, certain blood pressure medications and drugs such as prednisone can also either decrease zinc absorption or increase the amount of zinc that your body excretes, potentially leading to a zinc deficiency.2

 Where can you find zinc?

 Zinc is widespread throughout our food, so it is really quite amazing in a way that so many people appear to show signs of deficiency.
-Meat, fish and poultry all provide zinc, as do some whole grains.
-You can also find zinc in the following foods:
+You can find zinc in the following foods:

 - Oysters (ever wondered why these have a reputation as an aphrodisiac?
 Now you know – zinc!)